Japan fires water cannon to turn away Taiwan boats

 An official at the Japan-China Economic Association said that Toyota Motor Corp Chairman Fujio Cho and Hiromasa Yonekura, chairman of Japanese business lobby Keidanren, and other representatives of Japan-China friendship groups would attend an event on Thursday in Beijing.

-This comes despite the cancellation of a bigger event to mark the 40th anniversary of the normalization of diplomatic ties, called off because of the chill in relations.
+This comes despite the cancellation of a bigger event to mark the 40th anniversary of the normalisation of diplomatic ties, called off because of the chill in relations.

 "We've just lodged a protest with the Taiwan side," Fujimura told a news conference. "...Our stance is that this is something that needs to be solved in the context of good bilateral ties between Japan and Taiwan.
 We would like to address the issue calmly."